 1. Work on executive functioning.

-Consult with other IEP team members (like the psychologist).
+Consult with other IEP team members (like the psychologist and special education teacher).
 Talk about executive functioning challenges you both see.
 You want to be working on strategies that will generalize into the classroom (Kamhi 2014).
 For example: Work on using describing words to talk about new concepts instead of memorizing a set of new words, or work on embedded narrative skills like story grammar rather than working on sequencing separately.
 Working on these types of skills will help executive functioning skills like working memory and planning.
 It is within your scope of practice to work on executive functioning in the school setting (Ward & Jacobsen, 2014), you probably do already!

 2. Consider social-emotional needs.